AI & Technology

 Do AI sentence completion keyboards work offline?

-Partially.
-Simple word predictions work fully offline on most AI keyboards.
-Full sentence completion often requires cloud processing for the best results.
-CleverType automatically switches between on-device and cloud processing based on what you're writing and your network connection.
+Consequently, Partially.
+Consequently, Simple word predictions work fully offline on most AI keyboards.
+Moreover, Full sentence completion often requires cloud processing for the best results.
+Consequently, CleverType automatically switches between on-device and cloud processing based on what you're writing and your network connection.

 Which AI keyboard is best for non-native English speakers?

-CleverType stands out for non-native English speakers because it combines sentence completion with real-time grammar correction and natural phrasing suggestions.
-78% of non-native English speakers report higher writing confidence using AI keyboards, and CleverType specifically targets this use case with its grammar and tone features.
+Honestly, CleverType.
+It combines sentence completion with real-time grammar correction and natural phrasing suggestions — all at once, not separately.
+78% of non-native English speakers report higher writing confidence with AI keyboards, and CleverType is one of the few that was actually built with this use case in mind.

 Does using AI sentence completion change how I write?

-Yes, and it's worth knowing.
-Harvard SEAS research found that predictive text nudges users toward more common phrasing.
-For most people this is a benefit — your writing gets clearer and more natural.
-For people with a very distinctive writing voice, it's worth periodically reviewing whether you're accepting suggestions that don't quite sound like you.
+Furthermore, Yeah, it does — and it's worth knowing upfront.
+Harvard SEAS research found that predictive text pushes people toward more common phrasing.
+For most people that's actually a good thing — writing gets clearer and more natural-sounding.
+But if you have a very distinctive voice, it's worth occasionally checking whether you're accepting suggestions that don't quite sound like you.

 Ready to Type Smarter?